anantkumarlnu/anantkumarlnu-ASSIGNMENT-2-INFO-6150/README.md

 tel for contact information - reachout button mailto for contact information - in the footer
 Use an external CSS file only. - have done
-Use of float and overflow property - overflow also not done .. will set a height limit and then add to make scroll bar for the table section
+Use of float and overflow property - float for web design columns and overflow for the table .. reduced height and then overflow-y scroll
-Use of column layout structure -  need to ask
-Use of absolute and relative position whenever necessary - done Add a table, then style the table using CSS selectors.
+Use of column layout structure -  implemented - for the float thing on the right Use of absolute and relative position whenever necessary - done Add a table, then style the table using CSS selectors.
 Guide for CSS Selectors - http://www.w3schools.com/cssref/css_selectors.aspLinks to an external site. - done
 Create a professional image gallery for certifications, etc., with hover effects and figure captions.
-Include this in your portfolio. - need to ask
+Include this in your portfolio. - dummy certifcations created in pages and ss applied for the gallery section
 Make the website responsive using media queries for devices like iPad(768px) and Smart phones (350 – 365px).
 For example, below pic is a sample (scroll down 2nd page) - will do
 There is more weightage on the responsiveness of the page and media query implementation.
 Fail to implement will be reflected in the grading.
 Include the readme.txt/readme.md file and include all the tags used and give a short description - in the thing so done